alanyoshida/shortcuts/vim.md

 -|-
 :! command %     | Execute command from shell, % being the file name
-:r ! ls -ls /home    | Get the output and send to vim
+:r ! ls -ls /home    | Get the output and send to vim :new | r ! git status | Send the output of the command to the new split window